nivertech/atsd-use-cases/UKAviation/README.md

 How often do airplanes get delayed?

 To answer such questions, the Civil Aviation Authority (CAA) serves as an independent data specialist for the UK government.
 Established in 1972, the CAA collects and reports on key aviation metrics which summarize the level of activity at UK airports.
 According to their website, [caa.co.uk](https://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/UK-Airport-data/Airport-data-2016-06/), the CAA collects statistics from more than 60 UK airports.
+Specific metrics are measured for items such as:

+* International passenger traffic to and from UK airports
+* Terminal passenger totals at different UK airports
-Specific metrics are measured for items such as international and domestic mail shipped to and from UK airports (tons), international passenger traffic to and from UK airports, and terminal passenger totals at different UK airports, among many other metrics.
+* International and domestic mail shipped to and from UK airports (tons)
+* And many more!

 CAA datasets are available in two separate formats: raw datasets and aviation trends.

 ### CAA Raw Datasets
 --------------------